- 31 Jul 2018

 - Confirmed Orders – Next Steps

 - Compulsory Purchase Orders: process maps and checklist

 Circular 6/2011 - Scottish Government policy on making Compulsory Purchase Orders: guidance for acquiring authorities provides more detailed advice on the procedures that Acquiring Authorities must follow when preparing and submitting a CPO.
 A process map and checklist is also available.

 In certain circumstances, land which was purchased compulsorily and which is later deemed to be surplus should be offered for sale back to the previous owner or owners.
 More information is available in Circular 5/2011 - Disposal of Surplus Government Land - The Crichel Down Rules.

 You can contact us if you have questions about the CPO process or need to know where to send draft or final CPOs documentation.

 Advice for landowners who may be affected by a compulsory purchase project

-We have published advice to landowners who believe they may be affected by a Compulsory Purchase project.
+We have published Compulsory purchase and compensation: A guide for owners, tenants and occupiers in Scotland who believe they may be affected by a Compulsory Purchase project.

 Examples of CPO usage